-Tom Delaney is based in Mayer Brown’s Washington DC office and is co-leader of Mayer Brown's global Financial Services Regulatory & Enforcement practice.
-He counsels both US-based and international firms to anticipate and resolve regulatory, supervisory, and structural impediments to their corporate objectives.
-Tom oversees the conduct of internal investigations and defends financial services firms that are the subject of enforcement proceedings and Congressional investigations.
+Tom Delaney is based in Mayer Brown’s Washington DC office and is a senior leader of Mayer Brown's global Financial Services Regulatory & Enforcement practice.
+He advises a wide range of financial services entities, including banks, savings associations, ILCs, fintechs, insurance companies, payment providers and funds, based in the US and abroad.
+Tom assists clients to meet their US compliance obligations law while maximizing platform and product opportunities and strategic alliances.
+He is particularly adept at resolving regulatory, supervisory, and structural impediments to client’s corporate objectives.
+When necessary he oversees the conduct of internal investigations, advises on remediation measures and aggressively defends financial services firms that become the target of regulatory enforcement proceedings and/or Congressional investigations.

 American University Washington College of Law, JD

 - American Bar Association, Section of Business Law